 Housing costs in Milford are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Connecticut.

 Milford is a decidedly white-collar city, with fully 85.98% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Milford is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Milford who work in office and administrative support (15.15%), management occupations (11.85%), and sales jobs (10.73%).

 Also of interest is that Milford has more people living here who work in computers and math than 95% of the places in the US.

-The population of Milford is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.95% of adults in Milford have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.
+The citizens of Milford are very well educated compared to the average community in the nation: 38.95% of adults in Milford have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in Milford in 2010 was $41,384, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $165,536 for a family of four.
 However, Milford contains both very wealthy and poor people as well.

 Milford is a somewhat ethnically-diverse city.
 The people who call Milford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milford residents report their race to be White, followed by Asian.
 Important ancestries of people in Milford include Irish, German, English, and Polish.

 The most common language spoken in Milford is English.
 Other important languages spoken here include Spanish and Portuguese.